Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Problem Formulation

+As shown in Fig. \ref{fig1}, we consider a TDBPS in a $K$-dimensional ($K=2 \text{ or } 3$) scenario, consisting of $N_a$ stationary anchors with known positions indexed from 1 to $N_a$.
+All anchors are assumed to be well synchronized to a common time reference, referred to as the system time and denoted as $t$, through wired or wireless means\cite{yu2009ground,mcelroy2014comparison,leugner2016comparison}.
+To simplify the illustration, we focus on a single mobile target, denoted by $u$.

-We assume that the anchors in the system operate in a periodic TD manner, where anchors broadcast signals at predetermined intervals, and the targets passively receive them.
-The schematic diagram of the protocol is shown in Fig. \ref{fig2}\footnote{It is worth mentioning that our proposed P-TDOA method is not limited to the periodic broadcast protocol but can function under other TD protocols as well.
-We adopt this protocol for its widespread application and ease of illustration. }.
+Anchors sequentially broadcast signals according to the protocol shown in Fig. \ref{fig2}\footnote{It is worth mentioning that our proposed P-TDOA method is not restricted to the periodic broadcast protocol but can function under other TD measurement protocols as well.
+We adopt this protocol for its widespread applications and ease of illustration. }, which is similar to those described in \cite{zhang2019high,zhang2021signal,shi2020blas}, and target $u$ passively receives these signals.
 The minimal operational period, referred to as a frame, has a duration denoted as $T_f$.
-Each frame is subdivided into $N$ time slots ($N\geq N_a$), with each slot having a duration of $T_s$.
-Each anchor occupies a unique slot and broadcasts signals at the beginning of its designated slot.
-The adopted protocol is similar to those described in \cite{zhang2019high,zhang2021signal} and D-TDMA scheduling in \cite{shi2020blas}.
+Each frame is subdivided into $N_s$ time slots ($N_s \geq N_a$) whose duration is $T_s$, and each anchor occupies an individual slot to broadcasts signals.

-Our problem requires only the transmission timestamps from the anchors and the reception timestamps from the targets.
-For simplicity, unless otherwise specified, the timestamps from an anchor refer to its transmission timestamps, and the timestamps from a target refer to its reception timestamps, allowing us to omit the superscripts $TX$ and $RX$.
-Consider the signal transmitted by Anchor $i$ in the $m$-th frame.
-The transmission timestamp recorded by Anchor $i$ is denoted as $\hat{T}_i^{(m)}$, where $\hat{T}_i^{(m)} = {T}_i^{(m)} + v_i^{(m)}$, and ${T}_i^{(m)}$ and $v_i^{(m)}$ represent the actual local transmission time and measurement noise, respectively.
-Similarly, the reception timestamp recorded by Target $u$ is denoted as $\hat{T}_{ui}^{(m)}$, where $\hat{T}_{ui}^{(m)} = {T}_{ui}^{(m)} + w_{ui}^{(m)}$, and ${T}_{ui}^{(m)}$ and $w_{ui}^{(m)}$ represent the actual local reception time and measurement noise, respectively.

-Furthermore, signals broadcast by the anchors carry messages containing transmission timestamps, estimated clock offsets with uncertainties, and estimated positions with uncertainties \footnote{The estimated clock offsets and positions are assumed to be contaminated by Gaussian noise, characterized by their standard deviations.
-This information is predetermined by the anchors.}.
-Taking Anchor $i$ and Target $u$ in Fig. \ref{fig2} as an example, Anchor $i$ occupies slot $i$ in Frame $m$.
-At the start of slot $i$, Anchor $i$ broadcasts a message containing: \begin{itemize} \item The transmission timestamp $T_i^{(m)}$. \item The estimated clock offset at the start of slot $i$ $\hat{\phi}_i^{(m)}$ with its standard deviation $\sigma_{{\phi}_i^{(m)}}$. \item The estimated position $\hat{\boldsymbol{p}}_i$ with covariance matrix ${\Sigma}_{\boldsymbol{p}_i}$. \end{itemize} These messages are essential for TDOA estimation and localization, which will be discussed in subsequent sections.